Value is all about what a company is worth versus what price it is

 Mr. James Stephen McKenzie, also known as Jim has been the Chief Executive Officer and President of Ucore Rare Metals Inc. since January 3, 2007.
 Mr. McKenzie served as the Chief Operating Officer of Ucore Rare Metals Inc. since January 3, 2007 and its Vice President Business Development since November 1, 2006.
 Mr. McKenzie is the former president of Worldmax Communications Inc., which between 2002 and 2006 was one of Canada’s largest sales and service purveyors for Allstream Corp., a national IT, telecom and networking company.
 From 1999 to 2002, he variously served as Vice President, President and Chief Executive Officer of TigerTel Communications Inc., a wholly owned subsidiary of AT&T Corp. and AT&T Canada, managing multiple data, voice processing and sales facilities in markets across Canada.
 From 1988 to 1999, he served as the President of Mediapro Inc., as well as a Director of Tagcom Canada Inc. He has performed marketing and data management campaigns on behalf of numerous national organizations, including Bell Canada, AT&T Canada, Lucent, PSINet, Rogers, DND and the Christian Children's Fund of Canada.
 He served as the Chairman of Ucore Rare Metals Inc. until November 2016.
 He served as Interim Chairman of Ucore Rare Metals Inc. since March 31, 2008.
 Mr. McKenzie has been a Director of Ucore Rare Metals Inc. since May 2007.
 He holds a Bachelor of Commerce from Dalhousie University in Halifax.

-Jim's compensation has been consistent with company performance over the past year.
+Jim's compensation has been consistent with company performance over the past year, both up more than 20%.

-Jim's remuneration is higher than average for companies of similar size in Germany.
+Jim's remuneration is higher than average for companies of similar size in Canada.

 Management Team Tenure